 Bhang, weed, cannabis, marijuana, pot, buds, grass.
 Whatever you call it, don’t miss this guide to weed in India, with everything you need to know about buying and smoking weed in India.
 Because, you know, someone had to.

 Disclaimer: Lost With Purpose does not condone dangerous drug use, nor breaking local laws.
-We do, however, find cannabis to be a marvelous plant.
+I do, however, find cannabis to be a marvelous plant.

 Weed is everywhere in India… if you know where to look.

 Whether it’s babas puffing chillums on the roadside, smoky Shiva temples hidden away from the main drag, pungent wild cannabis growing in the mountains, or bhang lassis (legally) sold from grungy holes in the walls, weed is an integral part of India, try as the government does to deny it.
 It’s no coincidence that the Hindu Kush mountains inspired the name of the popular strain!

 Unfortunately, weed is also illegal in India, so there’s not much open discussion about it.
 A lack of information leads to misunderstanding, bad deals, and occasionally danger when drugs are involved.
 Let’s clear things up, shall we?

 Below is a guide to weed in India, based on the experiences of… a friend.

 - Weed words